Can Australian Shepherds Live Outside? (Answered!)

 Does an Australian Shepherd Need a Winter Coat?

-Does an Australian Shepherd need a winter coat?
 If you live in a cold climate, it’s likely that your Australian shepherd will need a winter coat to stay warm.
 Even if you don’t live in a cold climate, your dog may still need a coat if he or she is going to be spending time outside in the cold weather.
-There are a variety of different types of coats available for dogs, so you’ll want to choose one that will work well for your dog’s needs.

-Some things to consider when choosing a winter coat for your Australian shepherd include the type of fabric, the fit, and the style.
+Some things to consider when choosing a winter coat for your Australian Shepherd include the type of fabric, the fit, and the style.
 You’ll also want to make sure that the coat is easy to put on and take off, and that it will stay in place while your dog is wearing it.
 If you’re not sure which coat is right for your dog, consult with a pet retailer or veterinarian for advice.
 (Check out some cool dog coats on amazon.com).

 If your Australian shepherd doesn’t seem to be very comfortable in cold weather, it’s a good idea to keep him or her inside as much as possible during the winter months.
 You can also provide some extra insulation for your dog’s house or kennel, and make sure that he has plenty of warm bedding to sleep on.
-By taking these steps, you can help ensure that your furry friend stays warm and safe during the winter season.

 How Do I Keep My Australian Shepherd Cool in The Summer?

 Australian Shepherds are bred and developed in the hot climates of Australia and California.
 Because of this and their luxurious fur, these dogs have no problems working or playing in the heat.
 Aussies are highly energetic and have no sense of when to stop.
-However, as almost all beings, they too can suffer from heatstroke.
-If you notice changes in your dog’s behavior, quickly take it to a cooled place.
-Nevertheless, you can do a couple of things to prevent this from happening.

 Most importantly, make sure your dog has a constant drinking water supply.
 Hydration is your dog’s best friend in summer.
 Putting some ice cubes in the water is also a good idea.
 However, if you notice your dog is suffering from the heat, get a wet, cold towel and let the Aussie lay on it.
 Take the dog indoors or in a shady place.
 Also, if you happen to be near a river or a lake, let the pup go for a dip.
 Australian Shepherds enjoy swimming.

 You can also change your Aussie’s diet in summer.
 Avoid fatty nutrients and try to feed your dog with some fresh foods.
-You will notice your dog eats less in summers than it does in winter.
+You will notice your dog eats less in summer than it does in winter.
 Another bright idea is to set the exercise times to early mornings or late evenings when there’s no sun on the horizon.
 Remember, if it’s too hot for you, it’s also hot for your Aussie.

 Another vital summer activity is regular grooming.
 Australian Shepherds shed a lot, especially in autumn and spring.
 However, their hairs stick to their bodies.
 Regular brushing will help remove this excess hair, thus helping the dog cool off.
 So, once the sun starts scorching, take your brushes and get to work.